TyGuS/suslik/README.md

 (Section "Artifact Structure" below shows the location of these files.)
 Then, for the standard benchmarks, it will also compile the generated certificates.
+These are the default evaluation configuration, and the exact actions that will be performed under this configuration are written to timestamped `.log` files in the `certify` directory before each run.
+This configuration can be modified by setting the `--configure` flag.
+See section "Customizing Benchmark Options" for details.

 As this script produces verbose output, you may consider teeing the script's output to a log file for viewing/debugging later, instead of running the script